yoav-klein/java/Spring/09-spring-security/08-spring-mvc-oauth2/README.md

-# MVC Template
+# OAuth2 with Spring MVC
 ---

-This directory contains a skeleton of a Spring MVC application.
-Whenever you need to start, take this as your basis.
+This is a Spring MVC application that uses OAuth2 (more specifically - OpenID Connect) to authenticate users.